tmfg/digitraffic-cdk/README.md

 - stacks are named after your app in camelcase plus app name and environment, e.g. SwaggerJoinerRoadTest
 - use the env properties to specify the account id and region https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html

+## Starting a new project

+If some of the old projects seems like a good start for the new project run command:

+    init-lambda-project-from.sh <project-to-clone> <new-project-name>

+This copies contents from the existing project and does some replacements for the names.

+If you want to start from almost clear desk then run:

+    init-lambda-project.sh <new-project-name>

+And you will get some initializations done for your project.

 ## Development workflow (in a cdk directory, e.g. open311-cdk)

 ### npm scripts